AllanLitLam/filler-similarity-and-lineup-size-effect-on-memory-performance/README.md

 - **Decision-making** under perceptual load
 - **Cognitive modeling** of attention and recognition
 - Designing systems where **false positives** and **misses** matter (e.g., facial recognition, surveillance, AI-driven selection interfaces)

 ---

-## 📈 Impact Statement

-This research contributes a novel theoretical insight into how **set size** and **stimulus similarity** jointly affect human discriminability in visual decision-making.
-In applied settings like police lineups or facial recognition UIs, these findings challenge longstanding assumptions that "more context is better", especially when visual elements are too similar to be diagnostic.
-This has broader implications for fairness, usability, and trust in high-stakes human-computer interaction.

----

-## 📊 Key Findings

-- **Low-similarity fillers**: Larger lineups improved discriminability even under degraded encoding.
-- **High-similarity fillers**: Larger lineups decreased discriminability even under enhanced encoding.
-- The effect of **lineup size** is contingent not on overall task difficulty, but on **retrieval similarity** between items.

-These results support a reinterpretation of the **Ensemble Model** in memory: attention may be biased toward shared (non-diagnostic) features in highly similar groups, interfering with identification of meaningful distinctions.

----